meokey/pastebin-monitor/Readme.md

                         flushed (default: 100)
   -c CONNECTION_TIMEOUT, --connection-timeout=CONNECTION_TIMEOUT
                         Set the connection timeout waiting time (default: 60)

+ How to enable it using systemd:
+ * change <user> in file pastebin-monitor.service to appropriate value
+ * copy file pastebin-monitor.service to /usr/lib/systemd/system/
+ * (optional) as root, run "systemctl enable pastebin-monitor" to start it every time at system startup
+ * as root, run "systemctl start pastebin-monitor" to run it if it is not running
+ * as root, run "systemctl status pastebin-monitor" to check run time status
+ * as root, run "systemctl stop pastebin-monitor" to stop it

 ```

 ## Using your own regexes